maikopruett/garmin-rino-custom-maps/README.md

 - Verify installation: `java -version`
 - Make sure Java is in your PATH

-#### gdal_polygonize.py Not Found
+#### gdal_polygonize.py or ogr2ogr Not Found
-If you get an error that gdal_polygonize.py is not found:
+If you get an error that gdal_polygonize.py or ogr2ogr is not found:
-- Make sure GDAL is properly installed
+- Make sure GDAL is properly installed (both tools come with GDAL)
 - Verify GDAL installation: `gdalinfo --version`
+- Verify tools are available: `gdal_polygonize.py --version` and `ogr2ogr --version`
-- On some systems, gdal_polygonize.py may be in a different location - check your GDAL installation
+- On some systems, these tools may be in a different location - check your GDAL installation

 #### mkgmap Conversion Fails
 If mkgmap fails during conversion: